KillahPotatoes/KP-Liberation/README.md

 ### 0.94
 * Added Tanoa missionfile and vanilla apex preset
 * Added custom made Chimera Base for Tanoa.
 Thanks to jus61 for building it
+* Added X-Cam-Taunus missionfile
+* Added custom made Chimera Base for X-Cam-Taunus.
+Thanks to jus61 for building it
 * Replaced old hostile markers (exclamation marks) with a unit count sensitive areal marking system
 * Removed dependencies on Takistan missionfile
+* Tweaked the presets
+	* custom.sqf is now default (vanilla is a kind of legacy now)
+	* Vehicle ammo prices are raised to make them more valuable
+	* Provided custom.sqf now adapt automaticly to installed mods
 * Fixed falling Little Birds on LHD

 ### 0.931